-4. Consultation with Staff and Volunteers
+5. Consultation with Staff and Volunteers

-- 4.1.
 Health and Safety will be a standard item on the agenda of senior management meetings, leadership team meetings and staff meetings.
-Such items will be presented to enable allowing a two-way dialogue on Health and Safety matters. - 4.2.
-Heads of Service and Service Managers will discuss Health and Safety with volunteers at support and supervision sessions allowing volunteers the opportunities to raise any issues they may have. - 4.3.
-The CEO will report to the Quality Committee every year on any Health and Safety matters including any accidents or "near misses", performance of fire drills, results of audits plus any issues raised by the employees and volunteers and the Safety Officer.
+Such items will be presented to enable allowing a two-way dialogue on Health and Safety matters.

+Heads of Service and Service Managers will discuss Health and Safety with volunteers at support and supervision sessions allowing volunteers the opportunities to raise any issues they may have.

+The CEO will report to the Board every six months on any Health and Safety matters including any accidents or "near misses", performance of fire drills, results of audits plus any issues raised by the employees and volunteers and the Safety Officer.

-5. Risk Assessment
+6. Risk Assessment

-- 5.1.
 The Management of Health and Safety at Work Regulations 1999 applies to every workplace and requires employers to undertake, record and control all risk assessments (see Appendix C Risk Management).
-The assessment of risks cannot be undertaken properly without the co-operation and involvement of all staff and volunteers and at times, participants. - 5.2.
+The assessment of risks cannot be undertaken properly without the cooperation and involvement of all staff and volunteers and at times, participants.

 It is the policy of Age UK Sutton to provide as far as is reasonably practicable a safe and healthy environment.
-Age UK Sutton will use a risk assessment process to: - prevent any unnecessary harmful incidents - · make sure no one gets hurt or becomes ill - identify any significant hazards and take precautions to minimise the risk of anybody being harmed by the hazard
+Age UK Sutton will use a risk assessment process to:

+- o prevent any unnecessary harmful incidents - o make sure no one gets hurt or becomes ill - identify any significant hazards and take precautions to minimise the risk of anybody being harmed by the hazard

-6. Insurance
+7. Insurance

-- 6.1.
-It is a requirement of the Employers Liability (Compulsory Insurance) Act 1969 that Age UK Sutton has at least a minimum level of insurance coverage against any health and safety injuries claim by employees who are injured at work or may become ill as a result of work while in employment, if Age UK Sutton is found responsible. - 6.2.
-If there is any significant change to the model of service delivery and additionally on an annual basis Age UK Sutton will communicate with their insurer and broker to keep them up to date, and ensure the organisation is fully covered. - 6.3.
+It is a requirement of the Employers Liability (Compulsory Insurance) Act 1969 that Age UK Sutton has at least a minimum level of insurance coverage against any health and safety injuries claim by employees who are injured at work or may become ill as a result of work while in employment, if Age UK Sutton is found responsible.

+If there is any significant change to the model of service delivery and additionally on an annual basis Age UK Sutton will communicate with their insurer and broker to keep them up to date, and ensure the organisation is fully covered.

 Insurance coverage levels will be discussed and approved by the Finance, Risk and Audit committee, which will advise the Board of any items for Board discussion, or significant changes.

-7. Emergency Procedure - Fire And Evacuation
+8. Emergency Procedure - Fire And Evacuation

-- 7.1.
 A detailed fire risk assessment is carried out at the Age UK Sutton premises annually by SHP Managers and any risks acted upon.
-Age UK Sutton will document all agreed actions and who is responsible, and timeframes for completion of these actions. - 7.2.
+Age UK Sutton will document all agreed actions and who is responsible, and timeframes for completion of these actions.

 All staff and volunteers have a duty to conduct their operations to minimise the risk of fire and to report any smoke, fire or potential fire hazards immediately.
-Staff and volunteers should never attempt to repair or interfere with wiring or electrical equipment or any other item that may present a fire risk themselves.
+Staffand volunteers should never attempt to repair or interfere with wiring or electrical equipment or any other item that may present a fire risk themselves.
 The Landlord is responsible for making sure the maintenance and testing of fire alarms and fire fighting, prevention and detection of equipment takes place as per contract and reporting back to the CEO.

-7.3.
 Fire doors are located at strategic points throughout the premises and must never be blocked or wedged open.
 Fire exit doors and corridors must never be locked, blocked or used as storage space.
-All staff and volunteers must ensure they are familiar with the evacuation route and designated assembly point in case of emergency.
+All staffand volunteers must ensure they are familiar with the evacuation route and designated assembly point in case of emergency.
 Quarterly audits and practice fire drills will be conducted, as part of the SHP procedures, to ensure staff and volunteers' familiarity with emergency evacuation procedure.
 Health and Safety and Fire certificates are clearly displayed in the office.
 (See Appendix D Fire Safety for further details)

-8. First Aid
+9. First Aid